Try Hubstaff for 14 days

-All of these details help you answer the most important question: how much do you need to charge in order to be profitable and comfortable?
+All these details help you answer the most critical question: how much do you need to charge to be profitable and comfortable?

 Make sure you plan for sick time and vacation, too.
 You won’t have paid time off as a freelancer, but you should still allow yourself the time — and budget — to step away and recharge.

-Start with the amount of money you need to cover all of your regular monthly expenses like housing, bills, and groceries.
-Include your other lifestyle costs such as money for entertainment and travel, too.
+Start with the money you need to cover your monthly expenses like housing, bills, and groceries.
+Include your other lifestyle costs, such as money for entertainment and travel.

 Now, add your business expenses to that figure.
 You don't have to calculate exact taxes right now, but make sure you account for FICA taxes, federal income taxes, and state or local taxes.

-Make sure to account for healthcare, retirement savings, and big equipment purchases, too.
+Remember to account for health care, retirement savings, and big equipment purchases.

 The total of these expenses tells you the minimum gross income you need to charge to break even.
-Divide it by the number of hours you’ll work in a month to get your lowest possible hourly rate.
+Divide it by how many hours you’ll work in a month to get your lowest possible hourly rate.

 Of course, the goal is not to break even — it’s to make a profit.
 This is where the value of your freelance services comes in.

 Use freelance marketplaces like Hubstaff Talent, Upwork, and Fiverr to see what other contractors charge for similar services.
-You might find a large range of hourly and per-project rates, but that’s okay.
-The goal of this research is just to get an idea of what businesses are willing to pay for what you do.
+You might find an extensive range of hourly and per-project rates, but that’s okay.
+This research aims to understand what businesses are willing to pay for what you do.